NickElseySpelloC/sc_utility/docs/guide/shelly_control_objects.md

 - **Index**: The index of the device in the devices list.
 Counts from 0.
 - **Model**: The model tag, used to look up the device characteristics in the shelly_models.json file~
+- **Name**: The text name for the device.
+Will be the ClientName if provided, or an internally generated name otherwise.~
 - **ClientName**: Client provided name for the device~
 - **ID**: Client provided numeric ID for the device, or auto numbered (starting at 1) if not provided~
 - **ObjectType**: Will always be 'device'
 - **Simulate**: Whether to simulate the device or not, default is False~
+- **GetConfig**: Set to True if the device configuration needs to be refreshed during the next get_status() call.
 - **SimulationFile**: The file to use for simulation.
 None if not in simulation mode.
+- ***ExpectOffline**: If True, it's expected that this device may be offline regularly.
+Don't issue warnings or errors if it is.
 - **ModelName**: The vendor's model name**
 - **Label**: Combination of the ClientName and ID used in logging messages
 - **URL**: URL to the vendor's product page**